 Medical sonography isn’t just an important part of health care.
 It’s also a growing career field.
-With a current unemployment rate of only 1.9%, sonographers are in demand now.
+With a current unemployment rate of only 1.9 percent, sonographers are in demand now.
 They’re well paid, with a median salary of $67,530.
-What’s more, the profession is expected to grow, with the Bureau of Labor Statistics forecasting a 26% increase in jobs from now until 2024.
+What’s more, the profession is expected to grow, with the Bureau of Labor Statistics forecasting a 26 percent increase in jobs from now until 2024.

 If you’re just getting started in sonography, the first step is to obtain an associate’s degree from a community college program accredited by the Commission on Accreditation of Allied Health Programs.
+(Check out our Best Online Community College ranking!)
 An accredited degree, including both classroom study and extensive practical experience, is needed to sit for the licensing exam administered by the American Registry for Diagnostic Medical Sonography.

 Your medical sonography certification can also lead to a bachelor’s degree in radiation science technology and related medical imaging fields.
 With this degree, you’ll be qualified to move into a supervisory role in the hospital, or undertake further graduate study in your field that leads to a teaching position.